Sherlock5000/django-toy-project/README.md

 The contents of this directory include:

 - **src**: This folder contains the project directories and files.
-- **createdb.sql**: This file contains the SQL script to create the database for the project.
+- **create_db.sql**: This file contains the SQL script to create the database for the project.
-- **drop_db**: This file contains the SQL script to delete the database created for the project after use.
+- **drop_db.sql**: This file contains the SQL script to delete the database created for the project after use.
 - **README.md**: This is the file we are in.
 It contains details about this project, its files and specific instructions on how to run the code.
 - **requirements.txt**: This file contains all the dependencies that need to be installed prior to running the code.
 - **USER-STORIES.md**: This file contains the user stories for the project.